 The ingredient list may seem intimidating, but it’s well worth stocking up and freezing leftovers to enjoy later.
-Feel free to skip the algae oil, but we think it adds a nice touch — for those who care for the unique flavor, not to mention a huge boost in the brain-boosting omega-3 DHA.
+Feel free to skip the algae oil, but we think it adds a nice touch — for people who care for the unique flavor, not to mention a huge boost in the brain-boosting omega-3 DHA.

 Made with fresh spinach leaves or kale, frozen mango chunks, banana, coconut milk, and a splash of orange juice, it’s both refreshing and filling.
 Plus, all you have to do is blend, and it’s good to chug.

-When we hear the word leprechaun, the first thing that comes to mind is Lucky Charms, a childhood favorite and cereal sugar bomb.
-But here the term refers to how green and healthy this smoothie is.
+When we hear the word “leprechaun,” the first thing that comes to mind is Lucky Charms, a childhood favorite and cereal sugar bomb.
+But here, the term refers to how green and healthy this smoothie is.

 The blogger uses fun ingredients, such as fresh mint, avocado, pistachios, and protein powder, to create a green meal like no other.
 If it’s too heavy as is, use half the recommended amounts of avocado and protein powder.

 - 1/2 average avocado (100 grams/ 3.5 ounces)

 - 1/4 cup coconut milk or heavy whipping cream

 - Fresh mint or mint extract, to taste